-The WHS Act imposes a general duty on a PCBU (Trainer) to provide a safe workplace.
+The WHS Act and WHS Regulation impose a general duty on a PCBU (Trainer) to provide a safe workplace.

 While the Rules of Racing require specific safety requirements to be met, the WHS Act imposes a much broader duty on a PCBU (Trainer) to consider the safety of the entire working environment.